ndeineko/grub2-bios-uefi-usb/README.md

 ###### Install them using the package manager, for instance on Ubuntu :

-`sudo apt install grub-pc-bin grub-efi-ia32-bin grub-efi-amd64-bin`
+`sudo apt install --no-install-recommends --assume-yes grub-pc-bin grub-efi-ia32-bin grub-efi-amd64-bin`

 Now, find the device file for your usb drive.
 Here, the file is `/dev/sdX`.
 Replace `X` with the appropriate lower case letter(s) in the commands.